 When the crowds around the DC-3 subside, I ask Meng what had prompted Delta to open the museum to the public.
 “Up until a few years ago, the museum was more for employees than anything else,” she said.
 “In celebration of Delta’s 85th anniversary of service in 2014, the decision was made to update the museum and share the company’s history to a wider audience.”
 From 2012 to 2014, it underwent a renovation that cost more than $12 million before opening almost full time in June 2014.

-As Meng, Roy and I walk through the expansive rows of artifacts, she tells us that the museum collection includes items from the history of 40 airlines — including Northwest, going back to when it was Northwest Orient, as well as China Southern and Pan Am.
+As Meng, Roy and I walk through the expansive rows of artifacts, she tells us that the museum collection includes items from the history of 40 airlines — including Northwest, going back to when it was Northwest Orient, as well as Pan Am.
 Here and there, she stops to show us her favorite objects, including a ticket from Aug.
 14, 1929, for a flight from Monroe, La., where Delta was headquartered for a spell, to Jackson, the capital of Mississippi.
 The cost was $13.25.

 She directs our attention to an employee identification badge.
 “Delta was named by Catherine FitzGerald, called Miss Fitz, and she was one of Delta’s first employees,” Meng says, referring to the longtime assistant to C.E.
 Woolman, Delta’s first CEO.
 “She came up with the name of Delta from the Mississippi Delta region.”